saterii/webServerProgramming/README.md

 Task 3: 4/4 points - Works as intended

-Task 4: 4/4 points - Works as intended
+Task 4: 4/4 points - Not sure if this is correct but at least i think it is